s-miyazawa/teep-wasm-demo/attester/README.md

 # ietf124-teep-attester

-This repository hosts the Attester implementation used in the TEEP demo planned for IETF 124.
+This repository contains the Attester implementation used in the TEEP demo planned for IETF 124.
-The TAM and Verifier components are maintained in separate repositories; this repository focuses on building and running the Attester.
+The TAM and Verifier components are maintained in separate repositories.
+This repository focuses on building and running the Attester.
 By combining this Attester with the corresponding TAM, you can simulate the full TEEP provisioning flow.

-Note: This sample does not currently run inside a Trusted Execution Environment.
+Note: This sample currently does not run inside a Trusted Execution Environment (TEE).
 Enabling a real TEE integration (e.g., OP-TEE, Intel SGX) is planned as future work.

 ## Architecture